Course Outline

 Format:

-For this assessment task, you are required to submit a visual representation accompanied by a 750 word written explanation relating to a First Nations Peoples' health and wellbeing topic and how it relates to a structured Indigenous determinants framework.
+For this assessment task, you are required to submit a visual representation accompanied by a 750 word written explanation relating to an Aboriginal and Torres Strait Islander Peoples' health and wellbeing topic and how it relates to a structured Indigenous determinants framework.

 Additional details about the available topics, and the format for the visual representation and accompanying document will be made available on Canvas.